StunnerGuy/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 12. Write a script that converts a number from base 2 to base 10.
 13.Create a script that prints all possible combinations of two letters, except oo.
 14. Write a script that prints a number with two decimal places, followed by a new line.
+15. Write a script that encodes and decodes text using the rot13 encryption.
+Assume ASCII.
+16. Write a script that prints every other line from the input, starting with the first line.
+17. Write a shell script that adds the two numbers stored in the environment variables WATER and STIR and prints the result.